stefanSchinkel/dotfiles/README.md

 # you can also set the global python version once you're at it:
 #pyenv global 3.10.13
 ```
+### poetry <> pyenv
+Poetry will automatically use an existing virtualenv to install packages into.
+This should be the case.
+*IFF* an pyenv venv is activated, this works out of the box.
+Easiest is to have a `.python-version` in your project directory.
+If that contains the name of an existing pyenv venv it will be activated automagically\*.

+\* given you use the .zshrc supplied here and have the pyenv-virtualenv installed (it should come w/ pyenv).
+A caveat here is that powerlines will **always** show the venv in the prompt (even if it's not activated).
 ## Rust
 Rust is straighforward (of course with a Deppeninstaller).
 We install it after docker though, just to make sure that we can support multiarch builds